Liskeard & District Museum

 If you would like to know more about our history through pictures or how the local rock was formed come and try out our new displays.

-From next week the artist in you will be able to respond our minerals on our amazing new arrival "The Enlightened Eye".
+The artist in you can respond to magnifies crystals on our amazing new arrival "The Enlightened Eye".

 Young visitors will also love our cast of a fossilised Icthyosaurus.
 The challenge is to draw it accurately!